-Tutoring is also a good way to make money as a student, since it’s directly in your school and it’s also easy to find others to tutor.
+Tutoring is also a good way to make money as a student since it’s directly in your school so it’s easy to find others to tutor.

-I like this one also because study abroad and international students can do it too!
-There are so many limits on how you can earn money as an international student on a visa, and this is one of them.
-Please check with your school first to not get into trouble with the government!
+I also like this one because study abroad and international students can do it too!
+There are so many limits on how you can earn money as an international student on a visa, and this isn’t one of them!
+Please still check with your school first to not get into trouble with the government!

 If you would like a separate post about how to make money while studying abroad (very complex topic btw) please let me know in the comments!

-You can tutor for any subject your are good in, which makes this job very diverse.
+You can tutor others in any subject that you are good at, which makes this job very diverse.